newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 VoIP Application
 ~~~~~~~~~~~~~~~~

-VoIP application list will be displayed from following URL.
+The VoIP application list will be displayed from the following URL.
 You can add a new
 application by clicking ``Add VoIP Application``.
-Also from application list,
+Also from the application list,
-click on the application that you want to update.
+click on the application to update.

 **URL**: